 Your estate plan needs to include a surrogate decision maker for financial and medical issues if you become incapacitated.
 Generally, spouses will name each other as their financial power of attorney and health care agent for that purpose.

-to sign new powers of attorney and an advanced directive.
+important to sign new powers of attorney and an advanced directive.
 The new health care directive should also expressly state that new agent has the authority to determine who can visit.
-If any prior powers of attorney exist, you also need to give
+If any prior powers of attorney exist, you also

-your assets managed and distributed.
+you want your assets managed and distributed.
 Divorce decrees and property settlement agreements provide which spouse gets which asset.
 But, the decree alone is not sufficient, the assets actually need to be retitled.
-For example, for real estate,
+For example,

-complete and return the form and confirm institution’s records get updated.
+form, complete and return the form and confirm institution’s records get updated.
 As noted above, this is especially important for retirement accounts.
-Even if divorce decree addresses these issues, the beneficiaries need to be changed to avoid
+Even if divorce decree addresses these issues, the beneficiaries need to be

 In addition to accounts with beneficiary designations, you also need to update the beneficiaries on your bank accounts with Payable on Death (PoD) designations and assets (like securities accounts) with transfer on death (ToD) designations.

+access.
 As part of your post-divorce estate planning, you need to change the usernames and passwords for all online accounts and remove nay permissions given to your former spouse.
-In some circumstances you may need to close one account, like
+In some circumstances you may need to close one

-will or revocable trust, to control your children’s inheritance.
+a will or revocable trust, to control your children’s inheritance.
 While you may be comfortable now with your former spouse having control over your children’s inheritance, circumstances change.
-A better option for any inheritance left for your
+A better option for any inheritance

-minor is named a beneficiary, a court appointed person will be placed in charge of the funds, potentially even your former spouse.
+If a minor is named a beneficiary, a court appointed person will be placed in charge of the funds, potentially even your former spouse.
 Some courts will name a county official or office to hold/manage your child’s inheritance.
-It can often be very
+It can

 You should also consider including a premarital agreement (or marital property agreement) in your planning for remarriage after a divorce.
 These types of documents outline what assets belong to what party and what happens to them upon a party’s death or the ending of the marriage.
 These types of agreements are needed, in part, because state inheritance laws do not handle modern marriages (for example, those in which the children are not the children of both spouses) well since they essentially assume a traditional (biological) relationship between the family members.
 A premarital agreement / marital property agreement, as part of a complete estate plan, can be used so that at least some of your assets go to your children at your passing and not to your new spouse and his / her family or next spouse.